davearneson/mail-tracker/README.md

 ## Automation Linking Wyze sensor to input_boolean entity and Sending Actionable Notification

-When the Wyze sensor is opened, this automation checks to make sure that a) the automation hasn’t been fired in the last 2 minutes, and b) the input_boolean entity is “off,” and if either thing is true, it turns on the input_boolean.you_ve_got_mail entity, and then sends an actionable notification (“You’ve Got Mail”) to an iOS device with the option to reset the sensor. (“It was me”).
+When the Wyze sensor is opened, this automation checks to make sure that a) the automation hasn’t been fired in the last 2 minutes, and b) the input_boolean entity is “off,” and if either thing is true, it turns on the input_boolean.you_ve_got_mail entity, and then sends an actionable notification (“Mailbox has been opened.”) to an iOS device with the option to reset the sensor. (“It was me”).
 I have the conditions set so I don’t get a bunch of notifications if it opens a couple of times in a row.
 (Sometimes my wife and I will both check out of habit when we get home together, or sometimes the mail carrier will open it a couple of times to put multiple things in, etc.)

 ```
 # automations.yaml